floriangroetschla/AgentsNet/README.md

 python chat_tool.py --file [FILE]
 ```
 where `[FILE]` is a results file produced by `main.py`.
 Providing `--agents agent1 agent2` will print the chat between agent1 and agent2.
 Only providing `--agents agent1` will print the transcript of agent1.

+## Dataset

+All graph instances used in our benchmark are publicly available on the Hugging Face Hub: [https://huggingface.co/datasets/disco-eth/AgentsNet](https://huggingface.co/datasets/disco-eth/AgentsNet)

+The dataset consists of synthetic graphs generated using various random graph models.
+It serves as the input for all experiments in the benchmark.